Ngwane Hansel: Career

 Hansel also proved to be a multidimensional entertainer when in October 2014, he released his first official single, "C.H.E.C.K" with fellow rapper Mic Monsta.
 He plans on releasing an album on mid 2015 to coincide with his next one-man comedy standup performance.

 With the release of Damaru to festivals, Hansel suffered a major disappointment with his colleague which ended up in a lawsuit in which Hansel emerged victorious.
 With the proceeds, he decided to create his online promotion company, Hansel Media.
-With this company, he has contributed immensely to the proliferation of credible online access for individuals, companies and artists.
+With this company, he has worked to expand online promotion services for individuals, companies and artists.
 He launched the Hansel Media "Online Media Participation for Change" award in May 2015 as a major project for his company.

 The Hansel Show

 Hansel currently hosts his own comedy TV show, "The Hansel Show" which is in its second season.
 The show is based on a news report format.
 In the show, Ngwane Hansel satirizes popular events and trends in a hilarious manner.
 The Hansel Show was indefinitely suspended on the 22nd of September 2017.
 In Ngwane Hansel's words, "Sometimes jokes aren't enough."
 Since then, fans have been clamoring for the return of The Hansel Show.
 Of recent, the edgy comedian recently teased fans in one of his Facebook posts, asking if they would pay to watch The Hansel Show online.
 As expected, many said they would.
-Ngwane Hansel could be making a comeback soon.
-Watch out for the return of The Hansel Show.

 Controversy

-Hansel has been known to be fearless in his comments, and has been involved with altercations with other Cameroonian entertainers notably Stanley Enow and Jovi.
+Hansel has been known to be fearless in his comments, and has been involved in altercations with other Cameroonian entertainers, notably Stanley Enow and Jovi.
 His Facebook comments are said to be very funny albeit edgy, as he pokes the Achilles Heels of some famous personalities.
 Also, his popular blog contains sensitive yet educational information on the state and progress of the Cameroon entertainment industry.
-Dubbed as a fearless writer, Hansel retains that his comments and publishing are all in good faith.
+Hansel has stated that his comments and writing are intended in good faith.